kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 DetNet flows are separate functions from the network resource reservations of DetNet flows.
 Their specifications are covered by the flow information model
 {{!RFC9016}}.
-Because resource requests by app-flows and allocations by DetNet system are provisioned prior to actual traffic transmission, a high level of predictability is ensured in DetNets.
+Because resource requests by app-flows and allocations by DetNet systems are provisioned before actual traffic transmission, a high level of predictability is ensured in DetNets.

 ~~~~drawing